 It’s a great time to see not just endearing young antelope but also the predators that are inevitably drawn to them: cheetahs, lions, leopards, jackals and hyenas.
 Add the Masai Mara’s resident wildlife such elephants, buffalo and giraffe into the mix and you have all the ingredients of an excellent safari.

-Other Great months for Masai Mara: December, February & March for general wildlife; June through October for the wildebeest migration.
+Other great months for Masai Mara: December, February & March for general wildlife; June through October for the wildebeest migration.

 This is the middle of the Cape’s hot, dry summer season and both Cape Town and the Garden Route are arguably at their best.
 The big Christmas crowds return home after the first week of the month and popular local attractions such as Cape Point and Table Mountain become a lot easier and more pleasant to experience.